Irritable bowel syndromeSpastic colon; Irritable colon; Mucous colitis; Spastic colitis

 The goal of treatment is to relieve symptoms.

 Dietary changes can be helpful.
-However, no specific diet can be recommended for IBS, because the condition differs from one person to another.
+However, no specific diet can be recommended for IBS because the condition differs from one person to another.

 The following changes may help:

-- Avoid large meals
+- Eating smaller meals

-- Anticholinergic medications (dicyclomine, propantheline, belladonna, and hyoscyamine) taken about a half-hour before eating to control intestinal muscle spasms
+- Anticholinergic medicines (dicyclomine, propantheline, belladonna, and hyoscyamine) taken about a half-hour before eating to control intestinal muscle spasms

 - Bisacodyl to treat constipation